5 RISC-V Debug

 Debug Mode is a special processor mode used only when a hart is halted for external debugging.
-Because the hart is halted, there is no forward progress in the normal instruction stream.
 How Debug Mode is implemented is not specified here.

-When executing code due to an abstract command, the hart stays in Debug Mode and the following apply:
+When executing code from the optional Program Buffer, the hart stays in Debug Mode and the following apply:

 All interrupts (including NMI) are masked.

 No action is taken if a trigger matches.

 Almost all instructions that change the privilege level have undefined

 uret.
 (To change the privilege level, the debugger can write

 dcsr).
 The only exception is

 in Debug Mode, it halts the hart again but without updating

 [fence] Completing Program Buffer execution is considered output for the purpose